 Consistent with guidance by the Executive Board, project participants shall assess the continued validity of the baseline and update the baseline.
 In order to assess the continued validity of the baseline, project participants should apply the procedure to determine the most plausible baseline scenario, as outlined in the baseline scenario of the most recent version of this methodology available at the renewal of the crediting period.
-If international literature would show that the emission factor for cast iron pipes has changed, the emission factor used in this methodology should be updated.
+If international literature would show that the emission factor for east iron the original pipe material has changed, the emission factor used in this methodology should be updated.